Pixel Code

 Sheikh Jawaad Al Balaghi An-Najafi was an author of great power who discussed and debated with people of various faiths: the Jews, Christians, Marxists, and even atheists who believe the world has come about through coincidence.

 He lived in great poverty in a poor house.
 The bed of Sheikh Jawaad Al Balaghi An-Najafi was made of palm leaves.
 He was too poor.
 He had no money when he wanted to publish his books, and he sold his house to publish his book.
-So, This shows how our scholars sacrificed their necessities just to spread the religion of Allah.
+So, This shows how our scholars, the true men of knowledge, sacrificed their necessities just to spread the religion of Allah.

 Share This